vikrampawar/stories/pages/RajendraPrasadAndOneOutrageousButEndearingMovie.md

 Perhaps when he reaches the utmost of his sanity, the heroine accepts him and they somehow wriggle out of the situation to give a happy ending to the movie.

 Now, you don't have to bite your nails, move to the edge of your seats or do whatever it is you do in these situations.
-Although I sometimes prone to make extreme strides of imagination to bind anything with #150DayChallenge, however unsuccessfully, I will give it a miss today...
-So you can relax :D..

-However, I can say with hundred percent certainty, that you won't get any magical powers if you do #150DayChallenge.
-But, you may unlock some critical faculties which probably have no other way to come out.